HPV vaccine

 The HPV vaccine protects against the human papillomavirus (HPV).
 This is a sexually transmitted infection and is extremely common.
 Almost everyone will be exposed to HPV at some point in their lives.
 Typically, if you are exposed, your body will fight off the virus easily.
 But when that doesn’t happen, HPV can lead to cancer later in life.
 In fact, HPV is responsible for more than 95% of cervical cancer cases.

-The two- or three-part HPV vaccine (depending on your age) is given to preteens and is covered by most insurance, including Medicaid/AHCCS.
-If you don’t have insurance, you can get the vaccine at no cost at NOAH through Vaccines for Children.
+The two- or three-part HPV vaccine (depending on your age) is given to preteens and is covered by most insurance, including Medicaid/AHCCCS.
+If the patient is VFC eligible (18 years and younger with certain insurance criteria such as AHCCCS/no insurance/etc.), vaccinations are provided at no cost at NOAH.

 Why is this vaccine so important?